Cazac/ClassScheduler/README.md

 The KPU Class Scheduler project receives and auto-sorts input from a database to schedule classes for students based off a defined rule set.

 CURRENT DATABASE IS OFFLINE

 (SQL Code is provided if you which to re-create the database though!)

 - BASICS
 -------------------------------------------------------------------------------------------
-- Run the "Builds/MLSG - Chess Demo" to start the application
+- Run The KPU-CS.jar file to run the project
-- Hit the "esc" key to close application
-- C# Source code files can be found under "MLSG-Chess-Demo\MLSG - Chess Demo\Assets\Scripts"
+- View the project source code with Netbeans
 -------------------------------------------------------------------------------------------

 - INFORMATIONAL STRUCTURE
 -------------------------------------------------------------------------------------------
-●	Stores the following data:
+-	Stores the following data,
-  ○	Classroom Information
+- Classroom Information
-■	Campus
+- - Campus
-■	Building
+-	- Building
-■	Room Number
+-	- Room Number
-■	Classrooms with Desktop PCs
+-	- Classrooms with Desktop PCs
-  ○	Semester -- year and season
+- - -Semester -- year and season
-  ○	Course info
+- - -Course info
 ■	Course Name
 ■	Course ID
 ■	Program